microsoft/RdlMigration/README.md

 ![image](https://user-images.githubusercontent.com/52690905/62327114-9ae5ee00-b464-11e9-9bf1-0fe399bcd152.png)

 #### File Path:
 This refers to the relative path to your file or folder on the report server.
 If the path references a file, the tool will convert and push only that individual file.
 If the path references a folder, the tool will convert and try to push all the report files within that folder.
-This would include any reports contained in subfolders of the folder path you select.
+This would include any reports contained in the folder and would convert dependencies that might be located in other folders or subfolders (such as Shared DataSources and Shared DataSets).
+Report in subfolders will not be published.

 #### Workspace Name:
 This is the name of the workspace you want to upload your files to.
 Surround the name with quotation marks if there’s  a space in the name.
 For example: